WSU-kduncan/ceg3120-jesster21/Discord-Bot/README.md

      - you may have realized that it is lame that it only runs when you run the program.
      - In the real world, things are "always on", not waiting for Bob to turn his PC on and make sure the program is running.
      - Research some possible solutions that would solve this, and discuss why you think it would work.
+        - One way to solve this issue is to move the bot to the cloud (like AWS for us right now).
+In the real world, we would not have to worry about our services shutting off every four hours like we do now for monetary reasons.
+If we moved to the cloud, the bot will always be active/responsive to commands and we do not have to worry about everything being powered up.